diffplug/spotless/plugin-gradle/README.md

     target 'src/main/**/*.java','jbang/*.java'

     idea()
-      .codeStyleSettingsPath('/path/to/config') // if you have custom formatting rules, see below for how to get them .withDefaults(true) // Use the default code style settings when the code style is not defined for a file type (default: true)
+      .codeStyleSettingsPath('/path/to/config') // if you have custom formatting rules, see below for how to extract/reference them
+      .withDefaults(false) // Disable using default code style settings when no custom code style is defined for a file type (default: true)

     // if idea is not on your path, you must specify the path to the executable idea().binaryPath('/path/to/idea')